 Dave Therneau’s 2020 Topics:

-After having a profound impact on the Nittany Lion baseball program while serving as a volunteer assistant, head coach Rob Cooper promoted Butler to a full time assistant coach prior to the 2017 season.
-Butler now works as the team’s primary hitting instructor and also continues to oversee all aspects of outfield play.
-Under his direction, the Penn State outfield has developed a unique culture and has become known as “The Graveyard” to emphasize that it is “the place where the hopes of base hits are laid to rest.”
+After having a profound impact on the Penn State University baseball program while serving as a volunteer assistant, head coach Rob Cooper promoted Butler to a full time assistant coach prior to the 2017 season.
+Before accepting a position as the Director of Player Development with All-Star Baseball Academy in July of 2019, Butler worked as a hitting instructor at PSU and oversaw all aspects of outfield play.
+Under his direction, the Penn State outfield developed a unique culture and became known as “The Graveyard” to emphasize that it is “the place where the hopes of base hits are laid to rest.”
 A young and rising star in the coaching community, Butler impressed the crowd at the 2019 ABCA convention with his Graveyard Mentality presentation.
 Prior to joining the PSU staff, Butler served as an assistant coach at Desales University (2015), The University of Pennsylvania (2013-2014) and Swarthmore College (2012).
 In his college playing days, Butler concluded his career at Eastern University (PA) as one of the program’s all-time greats, ranking second all-time in career batting average and fourth all-time in career hits.
 Active in his hometown near Philadelphia, Butler started his own tee ball league called the “Jackie Robinson West Philly League” to give young boys and girls in the community an opportunity to learn and play baseball.

 Andre Butler’s 2020 Topics:

 Hitting on a Two-Way Street